Jump to content

 ABIM will email all pertinent details to diplomates who want to maintain their HPM certificate.
 Be sure to check your email inbox regularly to stay informed by ABIM.
 Learn more here about ABIM’s MOC program.
 You may also email request@ABIM.org or call 1-800-441-ABIM for information.

-Newly transitioned ABOG HPM diplomates will become ABIM diplomates and will therefore follow ABIM’s same fee schedule.
-(A) Starting January 1, 2022, the annual ABIM MOC fee for the first certificate a physician is maintaining will be $220.
+Newly transitioned ABOG HPM diplomates became ABIM diplomates and followed ABIM’s same fee schedule.
+(A) Starting January 1, 2022, the annual ABIM MOC fee for the first certificate a physician is maintaining was $220.
 Each additional certificate will be $120 annually and (B) The traditional, 10-year MOC exam fee will be $700.
-Learn more about ABIM’s 2022 fee structure.
+Learn more about ABIM’s fee structure.

 Email request@abim.org or call 1-800-441-ABIM.